-- 1. COVID-19 with symptoms If NO follow-up COVID-19 test has been taken on or after Day 5, then the person may return when ALL the following are met: - At least 10 days have passed since the first symptoms - 24 hours of no fever without using fever-reducing medications - Symptoms such as cough and shortness of breath have improved
+- 1. COVID-19 with symptoms If NO follow-up COVID-19 test has been taken on or after Day 5, then the person may return when ALL the following are met: - At least 10 days have passed since the first symptoms - 24 hours of no fever without using fever-reducing medications - Symptoms such as cough and shortness of breath have improved - 2.
+COVID-19 with no symptoms If NO follow-up COVID-19 test has been taken on or after Day 5, then the person may return when the following is met: - 10 days from the positive test date

-- 2. COVID-19 with symptoms and a viral COVID-19 test (antigen or PCR) on or after Day 5 Then the person may return when ALL the following are met: - A negative test result for COVID-19 taken on or after Day 5 - 24 hours of no fever without using fever-reducing medications - Symptoms such as cough and shortness of breath have improved - May be released from isolation to return on Day 6 or after - Staff are required to wear a highly protective face mask indoors and outdoors except when eating or drinking for the entire 10 days following the positive test result. - It is strongly recommended that students wear a highly protective face mask for the 10 days following the positive test result. - 3.
-COVID-19 with no symptoms If NO follow-up COVID-19 test has been taken on or after Day 5, then the person may return when the following is met: - 10 days from the positive test date - 4.
-COVID-19 with no symptoms and a COVID-19 test (antigen or PCR) on or after Day 5 Then the person may return when ALL the following are met: - A negative test result for COVID-19 taken on or after Day 5 - Individual remains asymptomatic - May be released from isolation on Day 6 or after - Staff are required to wear a highly protective face mask indoors and outdoors except when eating or drinking for the entire 10 days following the positive test result. - It is strongly recommended that students wear a highly protective face mask for the 10 days following the positive test result.
+- 3. COVID-19 with symptoms and a COVID-19 test (antigen or PCR) on or after Day 5 Then the person may return when ALL the following are met: - A negative test result for COVID-19 taken on or after Day 5 - 24 hours of no fever without using fever-reducing medications - Symptoms such as cough and shortness of breath have improved - May be released from isolation on Day 6 - 4.
+COVID-19 with no symptoms and a COVID-19 test (antigen or PCR) on or after Day 5 Then the person may return when ALL the following are met: - A negative test result for COVID-19 taken on or after Day 5 - May be released from isolation on Day 6